radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Scenario 3: Raj publishes Recipes for proprietary services

-Raj is a partner or a system integrator who helps enterprises integrate proprietary service for eg : Oracle database in their cloud native applications.
-Raj tries out Radius and wants to write Recipes to create an Oracle Database with a standard set of best practices and policies integrated.
-He works with a lot of customers who are wanting to use the Oracle Database recipe in their applications.
+Raj is a service provider who works at Oracle Database and helps enterprises integrate oracle database to their applications.
+Raj hears about Radius and wants to write Recipes to create an Oracle Database with a standard set of best practices and policies integrated.
+He wants to provide this Recipes to his customers for easy entry and integration with Radius.

 ## Key dependencies and risks
 <!-- What dependencies must we take in order to enable this scenario? -->